meliton/Debian-Headless-Recipes/001 - Debian GNU Core/README.md

 # 001 - Debian GNU Core Headless Server
-Recipe to install Debian as a headless server.<br>
+Recipe to install Debian as a headless server on bare metal or a virtual machine.<br>

 ### Virtual machine settings
 - At least 576 megs of RAM